microsoft/industry/healthcare/solutions/patientAccess/readme.md

   * Must be created upfront, in United States with Dataverse and D365 Apps enabled
   * Power Apps Portal app deployed and configured in the targeted environment(s)

-## Installing Power Apps Portal application
+## Implementation guide for Patient Access

 The following instructions will guide you to how to install and configure the patient access portal in your Power Platform environment for healthcare.